‘Alright, mate?’ I said, as Half-life answered one of his phones.

 I forgot we’d agreed to drink halves all day and immediately ordered us three pints.
 Relieved, we took a booth seat in the sun and, as is usually the case with the second drink of the day, began to enjoy ourselves.

 The team behind the Monty, Parched London, have taken over another Peckham old geezers’ pub – and our next stop – The White Horse on Peckham Rye, which now offers fine beers alongside the pool and darts in its dazzlingly handsome interiors.
 Interestingly, a smattering of oldsters remain, during the day at least, which is encouraging.
-Pub takeovers and refurbs that include previous regulars are to be applauded.
+Pub takeovers and refurbs that keep previous regulars are to be applauded.

 Back on Rye Lane, Dirty and I kept losing sight of Half-life.
 First we found the big feller staring up at an old building facade.